maddoxx099/Chess-bot/README.md

 ChessBot is a web-based chess application where users can play against an AI opponent.
 The AI utilizes several algorithms to generate moves and evaluate board positions, providing a challenging experience for players of all skill levels.

+To use it live use this link - https://maddoxx099.github.io/Chess-bot/

 ## Technologies Used

 1. **Move Generation and Board Visualization**: We use the `chess.js` library for move generation and the `chessboard.js` library for visualizing the board.
 The `chess.js` library implements all the rules of chess, allowing us to calculate all legal moves for a given board state.